How to Make a Build

 Armor Value and Dodge Value

-While any build can use pretty much any equipment in the game and by extension get any AV or
+While any build can use pretty much any equipment in the game and by extension get any

 DV they want, some builds are better equipped going a particular route.
 Even further than that, whether you choose to focus on